grz0zrg/fas/README.md

 Statically linked and advanced optimizations (default build): **make release-static-o**

+Statically linked, advanced optimizations and profiling: **make release-static-o-profile**

 With MinGW (Statically linked) :  **make win-release-static**

 With MinGW (Statically linked + advanced optimizations, default build) :  **make win-release-static-o**

 ###Usage

-You can tweak this program by passing parametsrs to its arguments, for command-line help : **fas --h**
+You can tweak this program by passing parameters to its arguments, for command-line help : **fas --h**

 Usage: fas [list_of_settings]
  * --sample_rate 44100